2001 Hooks Spur Rd

 Rock Bottom Ranch serves as ACES’ mid-valley hub for environmental education, wildlands preservation, and sustainable agriculture.
 The 113-acre wildlife preserve and educational Ranch sits between the Roaring Fork River and the Crown of Mount Sopris and is conveniently located midway between Basalt and Carbondale on the Rio Grande Trail.
 Its acreage includes wetlands, spring-fed ponds, a braid of the Roaring Fork River, cottonwood bottomlands, a view of piñon-juniper woodlands on adjacent BLM land, teaching farmyards, pasturelands, and gardens.

 At ACES at Rock Bottom Ranch we are guided by nature, balancing the wild and the agricultural, enriching lives and land.
 The Ranch is western Colorado’s “school” for teaching people of all ages how to grow healthy, local, sustainable food.
 This means farming using principles of ecology and natural biological cycles to satisfy human food needs while enhancing and protecting water, land, and climate resources.
-The Ranch is also home to our mid-valley ACES Ed programming, which features in-school environmental science education for Aspen, Basalt, and Carbondale Elementary Schools as well as field programs for over 50 regional schools.
+The Ranch is also home to our mid-valley ACES Ed programming, which features in-school environmental science education at Aspen Elementary School, Basalt Elementary School, Crystal River Elementary School in Carbondale, and Kathryn Senor Elementary School in New Castle as well as field programs for over 50 regional schools.

 Please come and visit us at to learn about our sustainable agriculture practices and purchase delicious local food.
 Visitors will enjoy exploring the gardens and animal paddocks on guided farm tours, seasonal programming for kids and adults, a trail system and outdoor classrooms, a cook book library, and sunny picnic spots including Cole Island.